ibm-cloud-architecture/refarch-jee/phases/phase1.md

 To get the report, run `java -jar binaryAppScanner.jar binaryInputPath --inventory`

-_(I) binaryInputPath, which is an absolute or relative path to a J2EE archive file or directory that contains J2EE archive files_
+_(I) binaryInputPath, which is an absolute or relative path to a JEE archive file or directory that contains JEE archive files_

 [**Initial Report**](http://htmlpreview.github.com/?https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/phases/phase1_reports/CustomerOrderServicesApp.ear_InventoryReport_Initial.html)

 As we can see in the report, there are several concerning facts such as duplicate or unused libraries we should pay attention to and which we higly recommend fixing before migrating your application to a newer WebSphere Application Server version and/or different IBM platform.
 Hence, we will go through the process of fixing these potential future problems by making use of this inventory report.

-Firstly, we see a summary section which might already raise concerns in us such as the high amount of utility JARs found in the J2EE archive of our Customer Order Services application.
+Firstly, we see a summary section which might already raise concerns in us such as the high amount of utility JARs found in the JEE archive of our Customer Order Services application.
 As we scroll down, we rapidly get to the _Inventory Details by Application_ where we find out that there are several libraries being marked as duplicate or unused which we certainly need to look at:

 ![Inventory report](/phases/phase1_images/inventory_report/Inventory1.png?raw=true)